chenlonggang/Adaptive-CSA/README.md

 			   that's what we need, and for Pure-Gamma-coding ,space will
 			   not increase,that's good.This time,when decoding gamma-sequence,
 			   don't want use the lookup tables, it do not help lot as we need,
 			   and it does great harm to the beauty of the code.
+	2014.10.6: add class UseCount,Shallow Copy for operator = and copy cons for CSA